Titles

 Making a claim #

-When you make a claim, it should be as short as you can make it and I recommend using a declarative sentence structure: noun-verb-object.
-In science, this might be “<*insert molecule> absorbs in the NIR.”
-In journalism, it might be “Housing pricing in the USA have increased over time.”
+When articulating a claim, it should be as concise as possible.
+I strongly recommend utilizing a robust, declarative sentence structure: noun-verb-object.
+In a scientific context, this translates to “<*insert molecule> absorbs in the NIR.”
+In journalism, it becomes “Housing prices in the USA have increased persistently over time.”

 The advantage of this format is that the main point of the visualization is clear.
 Additionally, it guides the reader on what aspects of the data to focus on.
 Lastly, it assigns the reader a task: decide if they agree with the claim.
 This invites much more critical analysis of the visualization.